-Farah Cook concentrates her practice on technology-focused commercial agreements, software development, and licensing of intellectual property, strategic alliances, content distribution, and SaaS products.
+Farah Cook concentrates her practice on technology-focused commercial agreements, marketing technology arrangements, advertising technology, and licensing of intellectual property, strategic alliances, content distribution, and SaaS products.

-Ms. Cook has represented clients in various industries in the drafting and negotiation of a range of technology, commercial and advertising agreements, including traditional licensing, data use and licensing agreements, software development, hosting agreements, reseller agreements, website co-branding agreements, website development agreements, and vendor procurement agreements.
+Ms. Cook has represented clients in various industries in the drafting and negotiation of a range of technology, commercial and advertising agreements, including traditional licensing, data use and licensing agreements, advertising technology agreements, software development and hosting agreements, reseller agreements, website co-branding agreements, website development agreements, and vendor procurement agreements.

 Further, she has worked on acquisitions and diligence projects, with a particular focus on analyzing IP issues, commercial contracts, content provider agreements, and privacy matters.
 Ms. Cook’s combination of in-house and big law firm experience, as well as her broad practice, gives her the ability to creatively and efficiently identify, understand and navigate issues in technology, commercial and marketing matters.

 Ms. Cook was recognized in 2020 by The Best Lawyers in America® for IT Outsourcing Law.
 In 2019, she was recommended by Legal 500 US in the area of Technology/Outsourcing.